Our Story

 Amy Markgraf

-Amy Markgraf founded Mapleton Dance Center.
-Amy developed her lifelong passion for teaching, dancing, performing, and choreographing as a child and teen while training in the BYU's Children's and Teen's Creative Dance Program under the direction of Christine Ollerton and Kathie Debenham.
-Amy’s career continued in dance inspired by many teachers and artists who mentored and encouraged her journey.
-Amy is currently a Professor of Dance at UVU and has taught dance nationally and internationally for over 30 years.
+Amy Markgraf (MFA, MA) is the founder of Mapleton Dance Center and a Professor of Dance at Utah Valley University.Her love for teaching, dancing, performing, and choreographing began in childhood while training in BYU’s Children’s and Teen’s Creative Dance Program under Christine Ollerton and Kathie Debenham.
+Mentored by many inspiring teachers and artists, Amy has now taught dance for over 30 years.

-She holds a Master's degree from Brigham Young University and an MFA from the University of Utah.
-Throughout her career, she has taught and performed for various organizations and has served as a national board member of dance and the Child international.
-Additionally, she has presented at numerous state, national, and international conferences.
+She earned dual degrees in Dance Education and Biology from Utah State University—where she was honored as Dance Talent of the Year and Outstanding Student Teacher—and later received a master’s degree from Brigham Young University and an MFA from the University of Utah.
+Amy has performed and taught for numerous organizations, served on the national board of daCi (dance and the Child international), and presented at state, national, and international conferences.

-Amy’s former students have graduated from schools such as Julliard and many prestigious university dance programs.
-Her students teach in the Utah school system and numerous dance studios nationwide.
-While many others perform on Broadway, with dance companies, and in their kitchens.
+Her former students have been accepted to elite programs such as Juilliard and other prestigious university dance departments.
+Many now teach in Utah’s K–12 schools, direct dance studios across the country, or perform professionally on Broadway, with dance companies, and—sometimes—right in their own kitchens.

-Amy continues to teach at UVU as the Dance Education Program Coordinator.
-She teaches dance pedagogy, modern/contemporary techniques, dance kinesiology, composition, and conditioning.
-She is also trained in Stott Pilates Mat and Reformer .
+At UVU, Amy coordinates the Dance Education Program and teaches courses in dance pedagogy, modern/contemporary technique, kinesiology, composition, and conditioning.
+She is also trained in Stott Pilates Mat and Reformer, continually expanding her expertise to better serve her students and the broader dance community.